 You’ll also want to review budget optimization options before launching the campaign.
 Most platforms have algorithms to optimize for your goal and make sure you’re spending budget wisely, but your dealership may opt for manual spending cap.

-Launching a marketing campaign for your dealership’s next Black Friday sale may be super thrilling, but make sure you review the little stuff before to ensure a highly successful and functioning marketing operation.
+Launching an automotive marketing campaign for your dealership’s next Black Friday sale may be super thrilling, but make sure you review the little stuff before to ensure a highly successful and functioning marketing operation.

 Think of anything else that should go on our checklist?
 Tweet at us @autoeladstar and give us your tips!